lokimckay/comfy-modder/README.md

 ## Roadmap

-- [ ] stop reflow issues (put progress bar where outputs go and reflow when generate clicked)
+- [ ] other than strings
-- [ ] bigger value field if its a prompt
+- [ ] presets
 - [ ] prompt S/R instead of full replace
 - [ ] append / prepend to value instead of full replace
 - [ ] Loglevel setting
+- [ ] Reset button for replace with field that resets to workflow value